 Learning the parameters of the proposed model corresponds to minimizing the loss under the TT-rank constraint:

 where the loss is defined as follows

-We consider two approaches to solving problem~\eqref{eq:TT-loss-minimization}.
-In a baseline approach, we optimize the objective $L(\tens{W})$ with stochastic gradient descent applied to the underlying parameters of the TT-format of the tensor $\tens{W}$.
+We consider two approaches to solve problem~\eqref{eq:TT-loss-minimization}.
+In a baseline approach, we optimize the objective $L(\tens{W})$ with the stochastic gradient descent applied to the underlying parameters of the TT-format of the tensor $\tens{W}$.

-A simple alternative to the baseline is to perform gradient descent with respect to the tensor $\tens{W}$, that is subtract the gradient from the current estimate of $\tens{W}$ on each iteration.
+An alternative to the baseline is to perform gradient descent with respect to the tensor $\tens{W}$, that is subtract the gradient from the current estimate of $\tens{W}$ on each iteration.
 The TT-format indeed allows to subtract tensors, but this operation increases the TT-rank on each iteration, making this approach impractical.